 For owners of old jewellery which does not comply with the limits in the restriction, the proposal would have significant consequences and pose insurmountable challenges in terms of enforcement (though no formal assessment of this was undertaken in the dossier).
-Such old items would lose their marketable value (unless exported), as they would not be allowed for legal sale.
+Such old items would lose their marketable value (unless exported), as they would not be allowed for legal sale14.
 This may result in a "black market" for such items and associated problems of enforcement and compliance for "private sales" of old jewellery.
 SEAC proposes to address this problem in the same way as it is done in the restriction on cadmium in jewellery, by exempting jewellery placed on the market before the entry into force of the restriction.
-In order to allow import of old jewellery it is recommended that jewellery produced before [50 years before- the specific date mentioned in the cadmium restriction] is exempted from the restriction.
-The [date] is proposed in order the ease the implementation by importers and enforcements authorities.
+In order to allow import of antique jewellery it is recommended to exempt jewellery produced before 10 December 1961 from the restriction.